YehiaGewily/Go-distributed-queue/README.md

 ### Reliable Queue Pattern (Atomic RPOPLPUSH)
 Implements the **Reliable Queue Pattern** to guarantee **at-least-once processing**.
 - Tasks are atomically moved from `tasks:pending` to `tasks:processing` using `BRPopLPush`.
-- This ensures that if a worker crashes mid-execution, the task remains in the `processing` list and is not lost, adhering to strict data integrity requirements.
+- This ensures that if a worker crashes mid-execution, the task remains in the `processing` list and is not lost.

+### Fault Tolerance & Retry Logic
+- **Automatic Retries**: Failed tasks are retried up to 3 times with exponential backoff.
+- **Dead Letter Queue (DLQ)**: Tasks that exceed the retry limit are moved to a `dead_letter` queue for manual inspection, preventing poison pills from clogging the system.

+### Real-Time Monitoring
+- **Live Dashboard**: A web-based dashboard provides real-time visibility into queue depths (Pending, Processing, Dead Letter).
+- **JSON API**: Exposes metrics via a simple JSON endpoint for external tools.

 ### Concurrency & Parallelism
 Leverages Go's scheduler and efficient goroutines to maximize throughput.
-- **Worker Pools**: Spawns multiple concurrent processors (default: 5) managed via `sync.WaitGroup`.
+- **Worker Pools**: Spawns multiple concurrent processors managed via `sync.WaitGroup`.
-- **Non-blocking I/O**: Efficiently handles idle waiting on Redis connections without consuming OS threads.
+- **Non-blocking I/O**: Efficiently handles idle waiting on Redis connections.

 ### Graceful Shutdowns
-Implements robust signal handling (`SIGINT`, `SIGTERM`) using `os/signal` and context cancellation.
-- Ensures all in-flight tasks complete execution before the process terminates.
+Implements robust signal handling (`SIGINT`, `SIGTERM`) using `os/signal` and context cancellation to ensure all in-flight tasks complete execution before termination.
-- Prevents data corruption and "half-processed" states during deployments or scaling events.

 ## Quick Start

 ### Prerequisites
 - Docker & Docker Compose
-- go 1.23+
+- Go 1.23+

-### 1. Start the System
+### 1. Start the Infrastructure
-Initialize the Redis infrastructure.
+Initialize the Redis instance.
 ```bash
 docker-compose up -d redis
 ```